carfirst125/portfolio/NLP_with_BERT/readme.md

 <img src="https://github.com/carfirst125/portfolio/blob/main/NLP_with_BERT/figures/MLAI_BERT_how_it_works.png" width="90%" height="90%" alt="BERT">

+## How to use BERT with code

+Please refer the application "[Sentiment Prediction (POSITIVE/NEGATIVE) for customer commment sentence](https://github.com/carfirst125/portfolio/blob/main/NLP_with_BERT/BERT_tfhub_classify_text_v2.ipynb)" for your imagine how BERT is applied in your MLAI application.
+The pretrained BERT model is used in this code.

 - - - - -
 Feeling free to contact me if you have any questions around.